LaPhilosophie/IoT-vulnerable/TOTOLINK/EX200/loginauth.md

 ## Vulnerability details

 In the EX200 V4.0.3c.7646_B20201211 firmware has a buffer overflow vulnerability in the `loginauth` function.
 The `v8` variable receives the `http_host` parameter from a POST request.
-However, since the user can control the input of `http_host`, the statement `strcpy(v26, v8);` can cause a buffer overflow injection vulnerability.
+However, since the user can control the input of `http_host`, the statement `strcpy(v26, v8);` can cause a buffer overflow vulnerability.

 ![image-20240719101917489](https://raw.githubusercontent.com/abcdefg-png/images2/main/image-20240719101917489.png)